 Where courses on your degree are compulsory, you are automatically enrolled on them over the summer vacation period.

-If you are a continuing student with course options, you have been sent an email explaining how you can make provisional course choices using the programme builder in PATH by Tuesday 6 July.
-If you took up this opportunity, you will be enrolled on the courses you selected before the start of the new academic year.
+If you are a continuing student with course options, you have been sent an email explaining how you can make provisional course choices using the programme builder in PATH by Wednesday 1 September.
+If you took up this opportunity, you should be enrolled on the courses you selected before the start of the new academic year.
 If you were on a year abroad in 2020/21, or are planning to change your BEng / MEng registration, and were unable to submit your course choices in PATH, you can contact the ETO to submit your course choices.

 If you are a new student, or would like to make arrangements to register for your course choices in September, you will be able to meet with your Personal Tutor to discuss your options and register for your remaining courses.